Slavery Era Insurance Registry

 In August 2000 the California legislature found that

-Some of the documents on this website are created in Adobe's Portable Document Format (PDF).
-To view and use these PDF documents, you must have Adobe Acrobat Reader 3.0 or higher on your computer.
-A free copy of the Adobe Acrobat Reader can be downloaded from the Adobe website.
+Some of the documents on this website are created in Portable Document Format (PDF).
+To view and use these PDF documents you must have a current Acrobat Reader.
+A free copy of the Adobe Acrobat Reader can be downloaded from the Free App and Document Readers page.

 Governor Davis signed the bill (SB2199) into law in September 2000.
 The statute took effect January 1, 2001.
 California Code of Regulations, Title 10, Sections 2393 - 2398 implement the statute.

-§13812 Each insurer licensed and doing business in this state shall research and report to the Commissioner with respect to any records within the insurer's possession or knowledge relating to insurance policies issued to slaveholders that provided converage for damage to or death or their slaves.
+Section 13812: Each insurer licensed and doing business in this state shall research and report to the Commissioner with respect to any records within the insurer's possession or knowledge relating to insurance policies issued to slaveholders that provided coverage for damage to or death or their slaves.

 Below are links to the Department's report to the California Legislature describing the information received from insurers in response to this statute, including the database of slave and slaveholder names and identifying information.